Cricket Wagon Wheel Plotter

 What Is a Wagon Wheel in Cricket?

 A wagon wheel is a visual representation of a batsman's scoring areas on a cricket field.
 It shows lines radiating from the batting crease to different zones of the ground, with each line representing a scoring shot.
 Wagon wheels are a staple of cricket broadcast graphics during IPL, World Cup, Test matches, and all major cricket events.
 They help commentators, coaches, and analysts understand a batsman's strengths and weaknesses — where they score most freely and where they are restricted.
+To translate that map into match outcomes, run the totals through our Batting Average Calculator or the Run Rate Calculator.

 The Eight Scoring Zones